pivotal/docs-tap/intellij-extension/glossary.hbs.md

 The Tanzu Developer Tools on IntelliJ extension enables you to debug your application in an environment similar to production by debugging on your Tanzu Application Platform enabled Kubernetes cluster.

->**Note:** An environment’s similarity to production relies on keeping dependencies updated, among other variables.
+>**Note** An environment’s similarity to production relies on keeping dependencies updated, among other variables.

 ## <a id="yaml-file-format"></a> YAML file format